JohnNDaras/SOFTWARE-DEVELOPMENT-FOR-HARD-TO-SOLVE-ALGORITHMIC-PROBLEMS/Part_2/README.md

 SIMULATED ANNEALING.

-2.1) Local and Global transition
+- Local and Global transition

-(a) Initially, select the convex hull algorithm for the initial polygonization of a point set from the 1st task.
+    - Initially, select the convex hull algorithm for the initial polygonization of a point set from the 1st task.
 Calculate the "energy" of the initial state with the Initial_state_energy function.

 (b) Transition to a new state through a switch with
 i) local order change step (local_transition function) between two points in the polygonal chain without violating the simplicity of the polygonal line.
 For the validity check of the change, use the CGAL kd-Tree structure by searching in the bounding box according to the theory with the command tree.search(std::back_inserter(points_to_check), fib), where fib is the bounding box and points_to_check are the points within it (q and r points are excluded from points_to_check).
 Check if the edges, at least one end of which is inside the bounding box (excluding consecutive edges of the requested edges because the intersection occurs exactly at the end).